-Objective: The height and transparency of frontage fences: (a) provides adequate privacy and security for residents; (b) allows the potential for mutual passive surveillance between the road and the dwelling; and (c) is reasonably consistent with that on adjoining properties.
+Objective: The height and transparency of frontage fences:

+- (a) provides adequate privacy and security for residents; - (b) allows the potential for mutual passive surveillance between the road and the dwelling; and - (c) is reasonably consistent with that on adjoining properties.

 Acceptable Solutions Performance Criteria

 A1 P1

 No Acceptable Solution 1 .
 A fence (including a free-standing wall) for a dwelling within 4.5m of a frontage must:

 (a) provide for security and privacy while allowing for passive surveillance of the road; and

 (b) be compatible with the height and transparency of fences in the street, having regard to:

 (i) the topography of the site; and

 (ii) traffic volumes on the adjoining road.

-10.4.8 Waste storage for multi nle dwellings
+10.4.8 Waste storage for multiple dwellings

-10.4.8 V aste storage for multiple dwellin gs Objectiv ve: To provide for the storage of waste and recycling bins for multiple dwellings.
-Acceptable Solutions Performance Criteria A1 P1 A multiple dwelling must have a storage area, for waste and recycling bins, that is not less than 1.5m 2 per dwelling and is within one of the following locations: nultiple dwelling must have storage for waste d recycling bins that is: (a) capable of storing the number of bins required for the site; dwe r the exclusive use of each excluding the area in front of the or (b) screened from the frontage and any dwellings; and (b) a common storage area with an impervious surface that: (c) if the storage area is a common storage area, separated from any dwellings to minimise impacts caused by odours and (i) setback of not less than 4.5m a frontage; noise. (ii) less than 5.5m from any ng; and (iii) ened from the frontage and any ng by a wall to a height not less
+Objective: tive: To provide for the storage of waste and recycling bins for multiple dwellings.
+Acceptabl le Solutions Performance Criteria A1 P1 A multiple dwelling must have a storage area, for waste and recycling bins, that is not less A multiple dwelling must have storage for waste and recycling bins that is: 1 2 per dwelling and is within one of ring locations: (a) capable of storing the number of bins required for the site; ' ' ea for the exclusive use of each ng, excluding the area in front of the (b) screened from the frontage and dwellings; and (b) a common storage area with an impervious surface that: (c) if the storage area is a common storage area, separated from dwellings on the site to minimise impacts caused by odours and ' ' as a setback of not less than 4.5m om a frontage; noise.
+I not less than 5.5m from any welling; and 1 screened from the frontage and any welling by a wall to a height not less than 1.2m above the finished surface level of the storage area.

-$^{^{\}rm 1}$ An exemption applies for fences in this zone - see Clause 5.0 - Exemptions
+1 An exemption applies for fences in this zone - see Clause 5.0 - Exemptions